 Bleeding from the vagina that isn't linked to usual menstrual periods.

 A mix of fluid and cells from the vagina that varies from whitish and sticky to clear and watery, possibly associated with an odor.

-An inflammation of the vagina that can result in discharge, itching, and pain.
+An inflammation of the vagina that can result in discharge, itching and pain.

 Gnarled, enlarged veins, most commonly appearing in the legs and feet.

-An inflammation of the blood vessels that causes changes in the blood vessel walls.
+A swelling of the blood vessels that causes changes in the blood vessel walls.

 A widening of blood vessels, usually near the surface of skin, leading to increased blood flow with flushing or warmth.

 A sudden drop in heart rate and blood pressure, often in reaction to a stressful trigger.

 A wound on the leg or ankle caused by abnormal or damaged veins.

 An irregular heart rhythm that results in a rapid and erratic heartbeat.